joeltg/big-varint/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-Encode and decode arbitrarily large signed and unsigned BigInts
+Encode and decode arbitrarily large signed and unsigned BigInts.

+This library is TypeScript-native, ESModule-only, and has zero dependencies.
+It uses Uint8Arrays and works in node and the browser.

 ## Table of Contents